bhattrajat/type-challenges/README.md

-This is a companion app for [Type challenges](https://github.com/type-challenges/type-challenges) Hosted on Vercel at this URL [Type challenges web app](https://type-challenges.vercel.app/)
+This is a companion [web app](https://type-challenges.vercel.app/) for [Type challenges](https://github.com/type-challenges/type-challenges)

 ## Motivation
 Since the original repo does not provide a good way to track the progress, I made this to keep track of my progress while solving typescript challenges